FrFagiani/Maputo-pattern/README.md

 <img src="img/Sat.1-centro_città.png" width=250 />
 </p>

-### 2. Informal neighborhoods
+### 2. Informal neighbourhoods
 This kind of neighbourhoods are not planned.
-The road network does not follow any grid, it is dense, complex and in many cases the streets width are very narrow.
-There is a really high density of buildings with small dimension, and the urban tissue appears without shape.
+The road network does not follow any grid, it is dense, complex and in many cases the streets width is very narrow.
+There is a high density of buildings with small dimension, and the urban tissue appears without shape.
 Furthermore there are very few open spaces.

 <p align="center">
 <img src="img/Road.2-quartieri_informali.png" width=250 />